jeffhubLR/quarkus-infinispan-grpc-test/README.md

 mvn compile test
 ```

-Additional detail:
+It appears that the Marshaller java files are created, but not compiled into class files, when it fails.
+You can see the
-* It appears that the Marshaller java files are created, but not compiled into class files, when it fails.
-You can see the java and class files easily after the above commands by executing `find target -name '*Marshaller*'`
+java and class files easily after the above commands by executing `find target -name '*Marshaller*'`

 ```
 mvn clean